opendocsg/slw-judgments-backfill/2005_SGHC_35/report.md

 **_First question: element of dishonesty_**

 8       In his appeal, the applicant had already canvassed this exact issue before me.
-Relying on the following remarks of L P Thean J (as he then was) in _Knight v PP_ [1992] 1 SLR 720 at 728, [20], the applicant sought to argue that dishonesty was one of the essential elements of an offence under s 6(c) of the PCA:
+Relying on the following remarks of L P Thean J (as he then was) in _Knight v PP_ <span class="citation">[1992] 1 SLR 720</span> at 728, [20], the applicant sought to argue that dishonesty was one of the essential elements of an offence under s 6(c) of the PCA:

  The charge under s 6(c) of the Act does not imply any corruption at all.
 The word “corruptly” which is present in paras (a) and (b) of s 6 is absent in para (c).
 But the offence under s 6(c) does imply an element of dishonesty.
 In effect, it is an offence of cheating under a different statutory provision.
 On the facts admitted by the appellant, he could be charged for cheating under s 417 or s 420 of the Code. [emphasis added]